gokuthecoder/reelflix/Readme.md

 ## .gitkeep

-git not store empty folder so we keep here a .gitkeep file
+git not store empty folder so we keep here generalluy .gitkeep file keep on that folder which have no any file inside

 ## gitignore